• Recipe Index

 • Sauté some garlic and anchovies in some olive oil.

-• Cook it down a little.
+• Cook it down a little then add the tuna, olives and some parsley.

-Pasta puttanesca has a little saltiness, a little heat, and a whole lot of delicious flavor.
+This tuna puttanesca has a little saltiness, a little heat, and a whole lot of delicious flavor.
 It's a great way to make simple, good quality ingredients into something special.
 A meal perfect for both a busy night or a special occasion.
 Try it and you'll soon agree.

 Like pasta?
 Try these other pasta meals:

-• Lemon mascarpone pasta
+• Lemon mascarpone pasta (another great quick and easy dish)

 • Scallop pasta with garlic and white wine